rikschennink/conditioner/README.md

 -----------------------------------------------|---------------
 `moduleSelector(context)`                      | Selects all elements with modules within the given context and returns a `NodeList`.
 `moduleGetContext(element)`                    | Returns context requirements for the module.
 By default returns the `element.dataset.context` attribute.
 `moduleImport(name)`                           | Imports the module with the given name, should return a `Promise`.
+By default searches global scope for module name.
-`moduleGetConstructor(module)`                 | Gets the constructor method from the module object, by default expects it to be defined on `module.default` or a default export.
+`moduleGetConstructor(module)`                 | Gets the constructor method from the module object, by default expects module parameter itself to be a factory function.
 `moduleGetDestructor(moduleExports)`           | Gets the destructor method from the module constructor return value, by default expects a single function.
 `moduleSetConstructorArguments(name, element)` | Use to alter the arguments supplied to the module constructor, expects an `array` as return value.
 `moduleGetName(element)`                       | Called to get the name of the module, by default retrieves the `element.dataset.module` value.